azar84/PMP-Reports/docs/TOKEN_TROUBLESHOOTING.md

 1. **Log out** from the admin panel
 2. **Log back in** with your credentials
-3. This generates a fresh token
+3. This generates fresh access and refresh tokens

+> **Note**: Tokens are now stored in HTTP-only cookies for security.
+The system automatically refreshes expired access tokens using refresh tokens.
+Manual token management is no longer needed.

 ### Root Causes